Applications for research projects to be carried out over summer 2019 are due at midnight on Sunday, February 16.

 6. Mentor Endorsement Form

-The Young Scholars Mentor Endorsement Form must be completed by the faculty member who is mentoring your project.
+The must be completed by the faculty member who is mentoring your project.
 This is an online form also linked on the right side of this page.

-Application materials and the online application portal are available in the right hand column of this page.
+All forms and the application portal can be found on the right side of this page.